 Students who want to be given priority consideration for state of Michigan financial aid programs should submit their Free Application for Federal Student Aid - commonly known as the FAFSA - on or before March 1, according to the Michigan Department of Treasury.

-The FAFSA is a critical step when applying for grants, scholarships and other forms of financial assistance.
+The FAFSA is a critical step in the financial aid process, serving as a gateway application to be considered for grants, scholarships and other forms of financial assistance.
 FAFSA submissions received at the federal processor on or before March 1 are given priority consideration for the Michigan Competitive Scholarship and Michigan Tuition Grant.

 Students who wait to complete their FAFSA after the March 1 deadline may not receive all the financial aid they could have been entitled to receive.

-“When you’re applying for financial aid, completing the FAFSA should be on top of the priority list,” said Robin Lott, executive director of Treasury’s Office of Postsecondary Financial Planning.
-“This application is free and can help ensure you get as much financial aid as possible.”
+"When you're applying for financial aid, completing the FAFSA is a critical part of the process, regardless of income level," said Robin Lott, Executive Director of Treasury's Office of Postsecondary Financial Planning.
+"This application is free and can help ensure you get as much financial aid as possible."

-Administered by Treasury, MI Student Aid is Michigan’s go-to resource for finding the financial resources needed to pay for college.
-For more information, contact MI Student Aid at firstname.lastname@example.org, 1-888-447-2687 or @mistudentaid on Facebook, Twitter, Instagram, and Snapchat.
+Administered by Treasury, MI Student Aid is Michigan's go-to resource for finding the financial resources needed to pay for college.
+For more information, contact MI Student Aid at email@example.com, 1-888-447-2687 or @mistudentaid on Facebook, Twitter, and Instagram.